pulumi/tf12-vs-pulumi/README.md

 > iteration.
 Read more at
 > https://www.hashicorp.com/blog/hashicorp-terraform-0-12-preview-for-and-for-each#dynamic-nested-blocks.

-Because Pulumi uses real languages, you get an incredible amount of flexibility in how to achieve this pattern, in addition to myriad others that the HCL2 syntax doesn't support.
+Because Pulumi uses general purposes languages, you get a great deal of flexibility in how to achieve this pattern, in addition to other approaches that the HCL2 syntax doesn't support.

 ## Terraform 0.11